Nicholas Jensen

 Nicholas B. Bernsdorf Jensen (born 8 April 1989) is a Danish professional ice hockey player currently under contract to Fischtown Pinguins of the Deutsche Eishockey Liga (DEL) and a member of the Danish national team.
 He participated at the 2015 IIHF World Championship.
+He has the number 48.

 Playing career

 After spending one season with Rungsted IK in his native Denmark, Jensen left the Metal Ligaen after his third season in the league by signing a one-year deal with German club, Fischtown Pinguins of the DEL on 23 March 2017.

 Jensen enjoyed two seasons with the Fischtown Pinguins before leaving following the 2018–19 season, continuing in the DEL by signing a one-year contract with Düsseldorfer EG on 10 April 2019.